mystsoftware/myst-help-center/myst-management/performance/README.md

-When the MyST host CPU is high then UI response times may be affected due to resource constraints.
-Consider the following options to improving CPU performance.
+Consider the following options to improving performance around MyST.

 ### Linux Entropy (random/urandom)
 The OS may be running out of entropy.
 See the Oracle Support article below for more information.
 Changing from `/dev/random` to `/dev/./urandom` not only significantly improves OFMW but will improve MyST SSH connectivity time as MyST also relies on Java.